7e11/PoE-gearset-search/README.md

 - AWS DynamoDB

 Live Website (as of 5/10/2021): http://107.22.52.131/	(Hosted on 5$ Lightsail instance so please be kind)

+## Usage
+Put in your desired resistances and then select the gearslots you'd like to search for.

+For people unfamiliar with the game who want to try out the functionality, try selecting 4-5 gear slots and put in the resistances 135 fire/cold/lightning and 60 chaos, as this is a standard resistance goal.

 ## Description
 The popular video game Path Of Exile is an ARPG developed by Grinding Gear Games (GGG) and released in 2013.
 It has a trading system and in-game currency.
 Because of this a large user-driven economy has flourished.